Enid-Sky/blogWebsite/README.md

-# Coffee Lovers Blog
+# Pour Over Perfect - A Coffee Lovers Blog

-A personal blog website template built entirely from scartch using HTML and CSS.
+A personal blog website template built entirely from scratch using HTML and CSS.

 ## Features Include:
 - Multiple pages.